EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 * NET - This resource is the amount of data which can be written to blockchain blocks by an account in each 24 hour period.
 The blockchain blocks store transactions and transaction parameters, the history of blockchain .
 Stake TNT for more NET.
 Unstaking returns NET.

 ## TicTacToe Smart Contract
-After you create your accounts create the smart contract.
+Once you have your eosio accounts you can create the smart contract.
 Use your favorite text editor of IDE to create the .hpp and.cpp files.

 ### Smart Contract Requirements
 The tictactoe.hpp file (or header file) contains the declarations of the smart contract.
 Declarations inform the smart contract compiler what data structures to use in the smart contract to represent the game board and track game play.
 The header file also declares the smart contract actions that operate the game.